emanuele-pogliari/auto_xy_challenge/README.md

 ## Prerequisites

-Docker e Docker Compose installati sul sistema.
+- Docker and Docker Compose installed on your system.

 ## Installation